awsdocs/aws-glue-developer-guide/doc_source/components-overview.md

 # AWS Glue Components<a name="components-overview"></a>

 AWS Glue provides a console and API operations to set up and manage your extract, transform, and load \(ETL\) workload\.
 You can use API operations through several language\-specific SDKs and the AWS Command Line Interface \(AWS CLI\)\.
-For information about using the AWS CLI, see [AWS Command Line Interface Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.
+For information about using the AWS CLI, see [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)\.

 AWS Glue uses the AWS Glue Data Catalog to store metadata about data sources, transforms, and targets\.
 The Data Catalog is a drop\-in replacement for the Apache Hive Metastore\.
 The AWS Glue Jobs system provides a managed infrastructure for defining, scheduling, and running ETL operations on your data\.
 For more information about the AWS Glue API, see [AWS Glue API](aws-glue-api.md)\.